 Useful UBC Resources: UBC IT Cybersecurity

-Industry sponsored research at UBC creates opportunity for;
+Industry-sponsored research at UBC creates opportunities for;

 - Increased engagement between academia and industry,

 - Diversity of funding sources for research,